 Recent News Items

 More news in the E-edition of The Banner, available each week on Wednesday for paid subscribers.
-Subscriptions to the E-edition is $13 for one year.
+A subscription to the E-edition is $13 for one year.
 For just 25 cents per week you can support your community newspaper and keep it locally-owned and operated.
 For breaking news and news between print publications, please follow The Banner on Facebook and Twitter.
 You can submit your local news item here.

 •• The Shirley Historical Society is raising money to restore a railroad caboose and purchase a motorized rail inspection car.
 The items will be placed near the Shirley railroad depot.
 Donations may be sent to Joan Cupp, P.O.
 Box 407, Shirley, IN 47384.

 •• Our Bits & Pieces page shows many of the local regular meetings and other common information.